 Safe Harbor Statement Under the Private Securities Litigation Reform Act of 1995

 This news release contains certain statements of a forward-looking nature relating to future events or future business performance.
 Forward-looking statements can be identified by the words “expects,” “anticipates,” “believes,” “intends,” “estimates,” “plans,” “will,” “outlook” and similar expressions.
 Forward-looking statements are based on management’s current plans, estimates, assumptions and projections, and speak only as of the date they are made.
-With the exception of historical information, the matters discussed in this press release including, without limitation, Polar Power’s belief that it will increase its market share in international markets; Polar Power’s belief that automated robotic vehicles have numerous applications beyond military and its plans to deliver new technologies for commercial applications of those vehicles; and Polar Power’s belief that using a DC generator operating on natural gas, with or without a solar PV array, will be instrumental in helping electric utilities meet the increased power demand associated with electric car charging are forward-looking statements and considerations that involve a number of risks and uncertainties.
+With the exception of historical information, the matters discussed in this press release including, without limitation, Polar Power’s belief that it is only starting to see the positive impact of its investments in production equipment and inventory and that such investments will provide Polar Power with additional flexibility to achieve higher margins; Polar Power’s belief that its products, which are lower in weight and smaller in size than comparable AC generators is a tipping point in favor of Polar Power’s DC generators; Polar Power’s belief that its business from domestic Tier-1 telecom customers is still in the early stages of a multiyear expansion cycle; Polar power’s belief that the telecom industry’s rollout of 5G technology will exponentially expand the use of data and video streaming services thereby requiring robust backup systems; and Polar Power’s belief that it is at the beginning of becoming a diversified global company are forward-looking statements and considerations that involve a number of risks and uncertainties.
 The actual future results of Polar Power could differ from those statements.
 Factors that could cause or contribute to such differences include, but are not limited to, adverse domestic and foreign economic and market conditions, including demand for DC power systems; trade tariffs on raw materials; changes in domestic and foreign governmental regulations and policies; and other events, factors and risks.
 We undertake no obligation to update any forward-looking statement in light of new information or future events, except as otherwise required by law.
 Forward-looking statements involve inherent risks and uncertainties, most of which are difficult to predict and are generally beyond our control.
 Actual results or outcomes may differ materially from those implied by the forward-looking statements as a result of the impact of a number of factors, many of which are discussed in more detail in our reports filed with the Securities and Exchange Commission.

 |December 31, |